Illustrative scenario

 Administrative time

-The admin office estimated a 40% reduction in time spent on recurring tasks — timetable maintenance, attendance reconciliation, fee follow-up, and report generation.
-The finance coordinator, previously spending up to two full days per week chasing fee payments, now spends approximately three hours per week on fee-related tasks.
+In this scenario, the admin office spends materially less admin time on recurring tasks — timetable maintenance, attendance reconciliation, fee follow-up, and report generation.
+The finance coordinator, previously spending much of the week chasing fee payments, now spends only a small fraction of it on fee-related tasks.

 Fee collection

-In the semester prior to Skoolia, the fee collection rate by mid-term was approximately 62%.
-In the first full semester on Skoolia — with automated invoicing, instalment reminders, and a parent-facing payment portal — the collection rate rose to 96%.
+In the semester prior to Skoolia, fee collection in this scenario is reactive and inconsistent.
+In the first full semester on Skoolia — with automated invoicing, instalment reminders, and a parent-facing payment portal — the school sees faster, more predictable fee collection.
 That improvement translates directly to cash-flow predictability for the school.

 Parent engagement

-Within the first month, 78% of enrolled families had activated their parent portal accounts.
+Within the first month, this scenario sees strong parent-portal uptake among enrolled families.
 By the end of the semester, parents were receiving real-time attendance alerts, accessing grade reports directly, and communicating with teachers through the platform rather than through informal WhatsApp groups.
 Inbound calls to the school office for routine information measurably declined.

 Key Takeaways